 Before the investigative report is finalized, the Complainant and Respondent will be given the opportunity to review all information that will be submitted to the Coordinator or designee in the final Investigation Report.
-The Complainant and Respondent may submit any additional comment or evidence to the Investigating Officer within five (5) business days of being provided the opportunity to review the report.
+The Complainant and Respondent may submit any additional comment or evidence to the Investigating Officer within five (5) business days of being provided the opportunity to review the information.
+The Complainant and the Respondent will not normally be permitted to review the Investigation Report but will be informed of the pertinent information contained in the report.
+In reviewing information with the Complainants and Respondents, the names of and identifying information regarding witnesses and other third parties may be withheld by the Investigating Officers, as deemed appropriate to comply with applicable confidentiality laws and policies.
 Upon receipt of any additional information by the Complainant and Respondent, or after the five (5) business day comment period has lapsed without comment, the Investigating Officer will submit a final Investigation Report to the Coordinator or designee.
 The Investigating Officer will not make any credibility assessments, findings of fact, or determination of whether this Policy has been violated.
 The final Investigation Report will include all investigation materials that will be used by the Coordinator or designee to determine whether a violation has occurred.